michalstocki/polaris-react/UNRELEASED.md

 - Improved build speed by adjusting our rollup workflow ([#912](https://github.com/Shopify/polaris-react/pull/912)) and not optimizing svgs in the node_modules folder ([#920](https://github.com/Shopify/polaris-react/pull/920))
 - Fixed an issue where deployments would use an old version of Yarn, and open a pull request to polaris-styleguide with thousands of deleted integrity hashes in `yarn.lock` ([#856](https://github.com/Shopify/polaris-react/pull/856))
+- Added a test that builds polaris for web and polaris-styleguide.
+This test takes ~20 minutes to run so it's only configured to run for master ([931](https://github.com/Shopify/polaris-react/pull/931))

 ### Dependency upgrades